Free delivery and quick, free installation

 • Ensure electricity is off: If you’re installing anything yourself, you’ll likely have to work with electrical wiring during installation.
 That said, be sure to turn off all power to your garage.

-Following these safety precautions can help you avoid any costly or harmful hazards as you ventilate your garage.
+Following these safety precautions can help avoid any costly or harmful hazards as you ventilate your garage.

 Frequently Asked Questions